jakebobu/world-bank/README.md

 <!---
 * As seen in _ the previous assumption of linear development, maybe being replaced with the need to understand aggregate conditions for development
 -->
-* Some companies are diversifying there portfolios into developing markets, let’s find the right ones, possibly countries similar to countries where said company has had success or countries that have the right conditions for growth.[<sup>3</sup>](#references)
+* Some companies are diversifying their portfolios into developing markets, let’s find the right ones, possibly countries similar to countries where said company has had success or countries that have the right conditions for growth.[<sup>3</sup>](#references)
 * Strategic development, investment in countries that are at a tipping point to prompt desired growth.[<sup>4</sup>](#references)
 * The history of states and nations has provided some income for historiographers and book dealers, but I know no other purpose it may have served. - Borne (probably Ludwig Börne) [<sup>5</sup>](#references)